findy-network/findy-agent-infra/aws-ecs/README.md

 **TODO:**

 - disabling default HTTP listener
-- moving a2a traffic on top of HTTPS
 - auth/core services lock bolt dbs while execution and thus updates bring currently the whole system down
   NOTE: Due to this `Service Deployment Options` needs to be manually edited: